 This morning travel approximately 2 hours by Limited Express train to Kanazawa and upon arrival, meander your way through Kenrokuen, one of the Three Great Gardens of Japan.

-Also visit the Nomura Samurai House and Kunani Pottery Factory.
+Following this, you will visit the Nomura Samurai House and Kunani Pottery Factory.
+You will be required to removed your shoes.

 Please note your luggage will be transferred directly to Takayama so you will need to pack an overnight bag for one night in Kanazawa.